continuumizm/cizm-website/posts/der-klang-der-familie-connecting-berlin-techno-and-the-fall-of-the-wall-in-an-essential-read.md

   free-moving neighbours, presented an opportunity for the youth of the day.
 A myriad of spaces became available to discover, explore, and yes, party in.
-Men and women, straight and gay, from East and West Berlin, were coming together and the exciting new time of unification was also fostering an equally exciting new soundtrack - <b>the sound of techno</b>.
+Men and women, straight and gay, from East and West Berlin, were coming together in an exciting new time of unification which was also fostering an equally exciting new soundtrack - <b>the sound of techno</b>.
 summary: 31 years since the fall of the Berlin Wall.
 31 Jahre Mauerfall.
 Nothing more fitting to mark the anniversary than the book Der Klang der Familie that